Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

-In Figure~\ref{fig_categoryratio}, the grey bars denote the approximate adoption rate of APPG for each category and the black dots indicate the means of claimed dangerous permissions from each category.
-Generally, it shows that market occupancy ratios range from 10\% to 40\% for all categories.
-In addition, it reveals the relation between the adoption rate and the average dangerous device permissions, by app categories.
+This section describes a follow-up analysis aiming to reveal what kind of apps are more likely to employ APPGs in the market.
+Figure~\ref{fig_categoryratio} reveals the relation between the adoption rate and the average device permissions, by app categories.
 Specifically, developers tend to more commonly use APPGs to generate their privacy policies, for app categories with low average device permissions such as \textit{Books \& Reference} and game categories.
-On the contrary, for apps categories that are prone to require more device permissions to function, for example, \textit{Health \& Fitness}, \textit{Shopping}, and \textit{Business}, their privacy policies tend not to be created by APPGs.
+For apps categories that are prone to require more device permissions to function, for example, \textit{Health \& Fitness}, \textit{Shopping}, and \textit{Business}, their privacy policies tend not to be created by APPGs.

+Figure~\ref{fig_installratio} shows the number of times apps have been installed and their APPGs' adoption rate.
+Apps tend to use APPGs when their installations increase, however, after 10k installations, the APPGs' adoption rate starts to rapidly drop.
+This trend confirms our observation that developers of less popular apps, i.e., those with fewer installations, tend to employ APPGs to quickly generate privacy policies to satisfy the requirements of regulations as well as the needs of end-users.
+However, developers of popular apps usually have more commercial resources to use manual alternatives and may have greater concerns about privacy practices because more users may increase privacy risks or attention from regulators.